LeeoBianchi/HealpixMPI.jl/paper/paper.md

 # Statement of need

-Among a variety of applications, spherical harmonic transforms are particularly relevant for the analysis of cosmic microwave background (CMB) radiation, which is among the most active research fields of recent cosmology.
+Among a variety of applications, spherical harmonic transforms are extremely relevant in different cosmological research topics, e.g. [@Loureiro_2023], [@euclidcollaboration2023euclid].
+Among those, SHT are essential for the analysis of cosmic microwave background (CMB) radiation, which is among the most active research fields of recent cosmology.
 CMB radiation is, in fact, very conveniently described as a temperature (and polarization) field on the sky sphere, making spherical harmonics the most natural mathematical tool for analyzing its measured signal.
 On the other hand, from a computational point of view, CMB field measurements need, of course, to be discretized, requiring a mathematically consistent pixelization of the sphere and the functions defined on it.
 This is exactly the goal HEALPix was targeting when more than two decades ago was released, quickly becoming the standard library for CMB numerical analysis.